 To record withdrawal of an old partner via a personal transaction

-Note that the amount of cash exchanged does not get recorded because this is a personal transaction.
-The fact that Sam is receiving an additional $25,000 capital credit for the $40,000 he is giving Oda Mae is irrelevant to the journal entry.
-Another way of looking at this is Sam is only getting an additional $25,000 in Capital, for the $40,000 in cash he is giving Oda Mae.
-Regardless of whether it seems right or not, the amount of cash exchanged via a personal transaction doesn’t get recorded because the partnership is not getting the cash.
+Note.
+As before, the amount of cash exchanged does not get recorded, because the partnership is not getting the cash involved in the personal transaction.

 After the transaction is journalized the partnership accounts are as follows: